nicholasburka/Interactive-Lab-Hub/Lab 1/README.md

 To stage the interaction with your interactive device, think about:

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
+At home, in a bedroom or room where someone reads, any time of day - probably the evening, after a long day.

 _Players:_ Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.
+The interaction is best suited for a person alone in their bedroom - the idea is extensible for multiple phones, but becomes more of a 'vibe display' than a useful indicator.

 _Activity:_ What is happening between the actors?
+The actor is overwhelmed and puts their phone away, activating the crystal ball.
+While the person reads, the crystal ball softly glows if someone contacts them on their phone, or if there are any important notifications, glowing a different color for different events.

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).
+The person's goal is to calm down, relax, and remain undisturbed as long as possible.

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 \*\***Describe your setting, players, activity and goals here.**\*\*

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include a picture of your storyboard here**\*\*

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.